-STOCKMAN

-"Out In The West, Where The Air Is Pure, The Climate Agreeable, And The People Friendly ---- The Best Place On Earth To Call Home"

-VOLUME 62.

-OZONA, CROCKETT COUNTY, TEXAS 76943 10 Cents Per Copy THURSDAY, MAY 16, 1974 NUMBER 10 Kitty's Korner by Kitty Montgomery We take umbrage this week at our illustrious county judge.
-During the commissioners court meeting Monday, Judge Williams took the opportunity to insult this paper's court reporter and make the statement the paper's comments about the poor condition of the city park at least kept them from reporting on something important. " We are not aware of anything important in the realm of Crockett County that is not read about in the pages of this paper.
+THE OZONA 3000 SQUARE MILES COUNTY LIVESTOCK TERRITORY STOCKMAN "Out In The West, Where The Air Is Pure, The Climate Agreeable, And The People Friendly ---- The Best Place On Earth To Call Home" VOLUME 62, OZONA, CROCKETT COUNTY, TEXAS 76943 10 Cents Per Copy THURSDAY, MAY 16, 1974 Kitty's Korner by Kitty Montgomery We take umbrage this week at our illustrious county judge.
+During the commissioners court meeting Monday, Judge Williams took the opportunity to insult this paper's court reporter and make the statement "the paper's comments about the poor condition of the city park at least kept them from reporting on something important."
+We are not aware of anything important in the realm of Crockett County that is not read about in the pages of this paper.
 When we have enough to go on, we report the important and the unimportant in that order.
-We have been unable to et anything concrete on the dope traffic in Ozona as well as the rental property which is being used as brothels.
+We have been unable to get anything concrete on the dope traffic in Ozona as well as the rental property which is being used as brothels.
 Both topics have been mentioned to us as something we should look into.
 This is a weekly paper and we deal mainly with subjects the majority of our subscribers have an interest in.
 We doubt that either of the latter subjects commands a great deal of interest, and until we have evidence to the contrary, we will maintain that position.
 We have heard about the "Ruining of the Park" from all segments of our community, so we have naturally taken up the banner.
-We deeply regret the fact that this offends some in the community, but we speak on this subject for the great majority of Ozonans.
-The beauty of the town has become tradition, and we intend to maintain tradition come what may.
-Heads may roll, Watergates may come and into the auditorium and take go, the middle-east may erupt into World War III, and the President may be impeached, but we shall dedicate our selves to "Keeping Ozona Beautiful, " And as long as this is important to Ozonans, we shall keep the issue alive.
-We sincerely trust this settles the matter for once and for all."If the shoe fits, wear it, who have been unable to find and "Let the Chips Fall where they May, " etc. I usually reserve this final column of the school year for some words to the graduates.
+We deeply regret the fact that this offends some in the community, but we speak on this subject for the great majority of Ozonans. become tradition, and we intend to maintain tradition come what may.
+Heads may roll, Watergates may come and into the auditorium and take go, the middle-east may erupt but we shall dedicate ourselves to "Keeping Ozona Find Fuel Sources Beautiful. " And as long as this is important to Ozonans. we shall keep the issue alive.
+We sincerely trust this settles the matter for once and for all."If the shoe fits, wear it, who have been unable to find fuel for agricultural production and "Let the Chips Fall where through regular channels may they May, " etc. contact this office, " said C. W. kk Elder, County Executive Direc- I usually reserve this final column of the school year for some words to the graduates.
 For the life of me, I just can't find the words this year.
 I feel we are going to see a complete change in our way of life in the not too distant future.
 In few words I can sum it up by advising "don't believe anything you hear and only half of what you see, " and "to thine ownself be true. " And I do believe, someone has said it all before.
 However, we believe you'll find it a pretty good rule to live by.
-Our most sincere congratula-